Conor Maher

 Where a Taxi/PHV license has been revoked (either after a hearing, or without a hearing), the driver will have 21 days from the date of the decision letter (usually a few days after the hearing) to submit an appeal to the Magistrates’ Court against the decision of the LA.
 The right of appeal is a statutory right and is not subject to any requirement for permission etc., unlike an application for Judicial Review.

-The driver will be required to pay a Court summons fee, and the matter will be listed before the Magistrates’ Court for a trial to consider whether the driver’s license should be revoked or otherwise.
+The driver will be required to pay a Court summons fee, and the matter will be listed before the Magistrates’ Court for a trial to consider whether the driver’s licence should be revoked or otherwise.

 The Magistrates or District Judge (Magistrates’ Court) who consider the appeal will be sitting in a civil capacity, and thus the civil procedure rules and the civil standard of proof will apply, as opposed to the criminal standard which usually applies in the Magistrates’ Court.

 The Court will consider the matter afresh, and will hear evidence from both the LA’s lawyers and the driver.
-The Court will then determine whether the decision was correct and the driver’s license should be revoked, or whether to overturn the revocation.
+The Court will then determine whether the decision was correct and the driver’s licence should be revoked, or whether to overturn the revocation.

 How can Ellis Jones help?